On the cone conjecture for Enriques manifolds: Further remarks and results

-Hence the matrix of $\psi^*$ in this basis is
+Hence the matrix of $\psi_4^*$ in this basis is

-The eigenvalues of this matrix are $i$ and $-i$ with multiplicity $2$ and then $1$ with multiplicity 2.
-This means that the invariant part for the action of $\psi$ on the cohomology of $A$ is precisely $\Pic(E_i\times F)$.
-Consider the induced natural automorphism $\psi^{[n]}$ on Kum$_n(E_i\times F)$.
-By the choice of $a_1$ and $a_2$ the induced automorphism $\psi^{[n]}$ acts freely on Kum$_n(E_i\times F)$ (see \cite[Theorem 6.4]{OS1}).
-From the above description we have that the invariant part for the action on the cohomology of Kum$_n(E_i\times F)$ of the induced automorphism $\psi^{[n]}$ is exactly the Picard group (since the automorphism $\psi^{[n]}$ is natural it acts as the identity on the exceptional divisor).
-Therefore we can invoke Proposition \ref{identity} and conclude that Conjecture \ref{conj:cone} holds in this case.
+The eigenvalues of this matrix are $i$ and $-i$ with multiplicity $2$ and $1$ with multiplicity 2.
+This means that the invariant part for the action of $\psi_4$ on the cohomology of $A$ is precisely $\Pic(E_i\times F)$.
+Consider the induced natural automorphism $\psi_4^{[n]}$ on $\Km_n(E_i\times F)$.
+By the choice of $a_1$ and $a_2$, the induced automorphism $\psi_4^{[n]}$ acts freely on $\Km_n(E_i\times F)$ (see \cite[Theorem 6.4]{OS1}).
+From the above description, we have that the invariant part for the action of the induced automorphism $\psi_4^{[n]}$ on the second cohomology of $\Km_n(E_i\times F)$ with integral coefficients is exactly the Picard group (since the automorphism $\psi_4^{[n]}$ is natural, it acts as the identity on the exceptional divisor). \end{proof}

+\begin{rmk} Observe that the argument that we used for the index 3 case does not apply for the index 2 and the index 4 cases, because $-1$ could be an eigenvalue of $\psi_2$, respectively $\psi_4$, and so we cannot deduce immediately that the action of the automorphism is the identity on $\Pic(A)$. \end{rmk}